 - contract salaries or administrative fees

-Presentation projects must include the payment of appropriate professional fees to artists, such as fees for exhibition, reproduction, lectures and workshops.
-The recommended minimum fee schedule is available at Canadian Artists’ Representation/Front des artistes canadiens (CARFAC).
+Projects must pay appropriate professional fees to artists, such as fees for exhibition, reproduction, lectures and workshops.
+Refer to the CARFAC-RAAV Minimum Recommended Fee Schedule.
 Artists’ travel and accommodation costs, per diems and catalogues are not considered substitutes for fees to artists for presenting their work.

 - exhibitions and other programming of the galleries or artist-run centres that receive grants in the Public Art Galleries: Operating or Visual Arts: Artist-Run Centres and Organizations: Operating programs, as well as activities that take place in these galleries/centres